OrdinaryInfrastructure/Odin/Logging/README.md

 Highly robust software very accurately communicates arising issues outside of the specification through telemetry (logging).

-A best practice to achieve and continuously maintain a high level of robustness in large applications it to assert all logging and telemetry scenarios in automated tests, which is the reason for the creation of ILoggerWrapper...
+A best practice to achieve and continuously maintain a high level of robustness in large applications it to assert all logging and telemetry scenarios in automated tests, which is the reason for the creation of ILoggerWrapper, namely far less onerous verification of logging calls.

 ## Getting Started